Baby Constipation

 Constipation in weaned babies

-If your baby has started weaning, you might find that the change in their diet results in a change to their toilet habits, too.
-So if you suspect that your baby is constipated and you’ve just started the weaning journey, this could be a contributory factor as your baby’s digestive system gets used to the change7.
-It’s very important that your baby get’s enough fibre in their diet, so if your baby is constipated, you could try adding more fibre in the form of cereals, prunes and peas alongside their regular breast or formula milk intake8.
+If you suspect that your baby is constipated, and you’ve just started the weaning journey, this could be a contributory factor as your baby’s digestive system gets used to the change.
+It’s very important that your baby gets enough fibre in their diet, so you could try adding more fibre in the form of cereals, fruit and vegetables, alongside regular breastfeeding or formula milk intake if your baby is constipated3.

 Baby massages to relieve constipation